callmebohdan/smth/README.md

 Network traffic daemon
 ====

-This daemon allow user to sniff packets from particular network interface (or all interfaces).
+This daemon allows user to sniff packets from particular network interface (or all interfaces).
 It can work in two modes - via CLI (Command Line Interface) and as independent daemon in background.
 Be careful about both modes!
-If user doesn't stop daemon (using 'make clean' or 'stop' command while executing daemon in CLI mode), then it will continue sniffing packets.
+If user doesn't stop daemon (using ``make clean`` to remove log files and kill daemon, or ``stop`` command while executing daemon in CLI mode), then it will continue sniffing packets.
 In future that will lead to memory leaks.

 Available options
 ----